lbugnion/sample-azure-cognitive1/Doc/thumbnail.md

 This sample shows how to create a blob triggered Azure function in the Azure portal, configure it for input/output, and implement code using Azure cognitive services to create smart thumbnails.

-The artificial intelligence analyzes the image and create a cropped version that makes sure that relevant information is displayed.
+The artificial intelligence analyzes the image and creates a cropped version that makes sure that relevant information is displayed.

 This article assumes that you already have an Azure subscription.
 If you don't, [you can one for free](https://github.com/lbugnion/sample-azure-general/blob/master/Doc/trial-account.md).